-Don't try to plant an acre of garden if you've never planted one before; you'll only get frustrated and have a sore back.
+Don't try to plant an acre of a garden if you've never planted one before; you'll only get frustrated and have a sore back.
 A three-by-five foot plot would be ideal.

-Start With Good Soil
+Start with Good Soil

 Put the Right Plant in the Right Place

 Don't try to grow full-sun plants in shady areas or vice versa; it just won't work.

 For instance, plants that are labeled "Zone 7" or higher cannot survive Michigan winters and should be treated as annuals.
 Up until recently, most areas in Michigan were considered Zone 5, but climate changes over the last decade have resulted in warmer temperatures.
 At least one climate-zone map, posted by The Arbor Day Foundation, reflects the change and depicts southeast Michigan, including the Metro Detroit area, as Zone 6.
 What does this mean to you?
 That some plants labeled Zone 6 may survive, but you won't know till you try.

 Know what you're getting.
 Many plants have several names, including a Latin name.
 For simplicity sake, the plants named in this guide are all listed by their common Michigan names.

 Trust your local nursery to help you out.
 For instance, most nurseries provide lists of plants that do well in certain areas.

 Who wants to spend Michigan's relatively short summer deadheading, staking, pruning and digging?

 You can get away with once-a-month feeds; but if you build your soil well with compost, you may not even need that.